New Jersey Interventionist

 Plan the Intervention

 It’s important that the details of the intervention be carefully planned in advance.
-Choose a date and time, as well a specific location.
+Choose a date and time, as well as a specific location.
 Decide what you will say and do to get your addicted loved one to come to the place you have selected to hold the intervention.

-You’ll also want to have placement in a drug and alcohol rehab facility waiting for the addict if they agree to go to treatment.
+You’ll also want to have a placement in a drug and alcohol rehab facility waiting for the addict if they agree to go to treatment.
 The addict can leave directly from the intervention to start getting the help they need to get sober.

 Choose What Each Person Will Say

 It’s important for each person attending the New Jersey drug and alcohol intervention to contribute to a united front.
-The idea is to cut through the addict’s denial and make him or her realize that they need to take responsibility for their actions.
+The idea is to cut through the addict’s denial and make him or she realize that they need to take responsibility for their actions.